polyglotness/polyglotness/README.md

 ## Instructions

+1. Fork this repository
+2. Add your name to CANDIDATES file including a link to your fork and send the PR
+2. Develop the project for each language listed
+3. Write the tests
-Fork this repository, develop the project for each language in its repository, write the tests, adjust your .travis.xml and make it pass the tests and run!
+4. Adjust your .travis.xml and make it pass the tests
+5. Add your name to and a link to travis.yml to POLYGLOTS file and send the PR
+6. If everything is ok!

 > Then

-# Congrats! you are a Polyglot!
+# Congrats! you are a Polyglot Programmer!
+# you will get a sticker and a t-shirt oferred by one of our sponsors!